 If you are staying in a house owned by you, you cannot avail tax benefits for HRA (House rent allowance).
 You can avail tax benefits under Section 80C and Section 24 though.

 If you own a house (taken on a home loan) but stay in a rented accommodation, you can claim tax benefits under Section 24 and Section 80C along with tax benefits for HRA.
+Total interest paid shall be deducted to arrive at income from house property.

 Conclusion

 You can see that the tax deduction under Section 24 and 80C are linked to completion of construction or possession of the property.
-So, if you are going for an under construction property, do keep these aspects in mind.
+So, if you are going for a under construction property, do keep these aspects in mind.
 Project delays are quite common these days.
 An under construction property might be cheaper but delays will cause not just mental agony but serious financial strain due to dual burden of rent and EMI and lesser tax benefits.